kyverno/website/content/en/docs/High Availability/_index.md

 #### Report Controller

 The report controller is responsible for creation of policy reports from both admission requests and background scans and requires leader election.
+It track resources that need to be processed in the background and generates background scan reports (when policy/resource change).
+It also aggregates these and the intermediary admission reports into the final policy report resources PolicyReport and ClusterPolicyReport.

 #### Cleanup - Webhook Server